 1. What’s your story?
 Where are you from?

 My story is the story of a very curious and dreamy kid who was born in Badajoz – a middle size town in the west of Spain, right in the border with Portugal- I lived my childhood and my adolescence there, playing, drawing every single paper that I had on my hands, writing tales and dancing in a local folk group.
-After that I moved to Madrid to study my degree and later on I worked and lived in England and in Prague (Czech Republic).
-Now I live between Spain and Czech Republic.
+After that, I moved to Madrid to study my degree and later on I worked and lived in England and in Prague (Czech Republic).
+Now I live between Spain and the Czech Republic.

 2. Tell us about your aesthetic.

 I would say the link that connects my work is the use of colors.
 I like to use a vivid palette to transmit a cheerful feeling to the audience.
-Even if sometimes I use different techniques or style, color would definitely be the nexus between them.
+Even if sometimes I use different techniques or styles, color would definitely be the nexus between them.

 3. What is your favourite medium and why?